 A traditional CRM was built for general ‘customer’ scenarios

-Software platforms have made the world a better place by making work a better place.
+Software platforms have made the world a better place by making work a better place in Private Capital Markets.
 Indeed the world is better off when people enjoy their jobs even marginally more, and workplace applications on big CRM platforms like Salesforce.com have done that and much more.

-But the potential that platforms like these offer presents diminishing returns: once the platform provider has engineered too many industry specific components into its platform, its usefulness for other industries begins to be threatened, and with that so do the usefulness of the component tools built into the platform.
+But the potential that platforms like these offer present diminishing returns: once the platform provider has engineered too many industry-specific components into its platform, its usefulness for other industries begins to be threatened, and with that so do the usefulness of the component tools built into the platform.

 So it is with the CRM category that Salesforce.com has defined: it is generic enough to work for many industries, and yet still offers the potential for others to round off the edges and nail more vertically-oriented and extremely tailored software solutions.